 The District maintains a control system that ensures adequate safeguards are in place to prevent loss, damage, or theft of the property.
-The District will notify the Federal agency or pass-through entity of any loss, damage, or theft of equipment that will have an impact on the program.

 G. Use of Equipment

 Equipment must be used in the program or project for which it was acquired as long as needed, whether or not the project or program continues to be supported by the federal award, and the District will not encumber the property for any non-federal program use without prior approval of the federal awarding agency and the pass-through entity.